alyraffauf/self2025/index.md

 ![bg contain right:50%](./img/autoupgrade.png)

 <!--
-There are many Nix deployment tools, many of which itnegrate with GitHub Actions and other CI tools.
+There are many Nix deployment tools, many of which integrate with GitHub Actions and other CI tools.

 I've written my own in Go, but I mainly rely on NixOS's built-in auto upgrade module.
 -->